How to Organize Your Junk Drawer Quickly and Easily

 Alexa told me this, “I organized my junk drawer and absolutely love it now.
 I used one of the bamboo drawer organizers from Costco.
 You make each section the size you want.
 I’m always thrilled when someone is around and I need to open my junk drawer!
-I have used a 2nd one in my upstairs junk drawer.
-Same result but not nearly as large or impressive.”
+I have used a 2nd organizer in my upstairs junk drawer.
+Same result, but not nearly as large or impressive.”

 Nearly every home has at least one junk drawer, it’s hard to imagine life without one!
 The most typical place to find a junk drawer is in the kitchen, but sometimes they branch out to other parts of your home.

 You know the sort of thing, old takeout menus, chargers for cell phones and electronics that either don’t work anymore or have been long since retired… it’s the place for everything that doesn’t have a home anywhere else in the house.

 Why You Should Clean Out Your Junk Drawer

 Clearing out that drawer can seem like a hideous prospect.
 Who wants to spend their time going through a drawer full of old and broken bits and pieces?
 But clearing out that drawer can have a whole lot of benefits.
 For example…

 - Freeing up the space so you can de-clutter elsewhere

 - You can have fun crafting with some of the bits you’ll find (e.g. buttons, old keys etc.)